Westphalia Major Sector Plan Amendment and Sectional Map Amendment (SMA)

 Westphalia: Reimagining Opportunity, Break The Cycle (2020)

-In 2020, the Washington District Council of the Urban Land Institute conducted a Technical Assistance Panel entitled “Westphalia: Reimagining Opportunity “Break the Cycle”.
+In 2020, the Washington District Council of the Urban Land Institute conducted a Technical Assistance Panel titled “Westphalia: Reimagining Opportunity “Break the Cycle”.
 Among the panel’s recommendations were:

 Read the full report here.